qossmic/deptrac-src/docs/extending_deptrac.md

 `\Deptrac\Deptrac\DefaultBehavior\Ast\Extractors` namespace.
 You can find some advanced behaviour there as well, like how to deal with template types.

-Lastly, don't forget to register it in the `deptrac.config.php` file:
+Lastly, don't forget to register it in the `deptrac.php` file:

 ```php
 return static function (DeptracConfig $config, ContainerConfigurator $containerConfigurator): void {